 There are several forms of muscle memory:

 - Strength memory: This is the ability of muscles to remember their previous strength after a break in training or a temporary stop.
-For example, after an injury, it can be difficult for some people to regain their initial strength, but with time and training, muscle memory helps to regain this strength more quickly than during the first workout.
+For example, after an injury, it can be difficult for some people to regain their initial strength, but with time and training, muscle memory helps them regain this strength more quickly than during the first workout.

 How does muscle memory work?